Temperature records have been tumbling across France as an unusually early mini heatwave strikes Europe.

 On a scorching day sometimes only the thought of an ice-cold pint gets you through, but the French government actually recommends avoiding alcohol.
 It will dehydrate you, so maybe at least drink in moderation if you can’t resist a cheeky chilled rosé on a summer evening.

 Jump in a fountain

-Cities including Paris have activated their hot weather plans so you will see brumisateurs – machines pumping out cool water vapour – on the streets and if course there are plenty of swimming spots in the city including the two Paris plages sites.
+As temperatures rise, cities including Paris activate their hot weather plans, so you will see brumisateurs – machines pumping out cool water vapour – on the streets and in parks.

 Check on family and neighbours, especially the elderly

 France is still haunted by the memory of the heatwave of 2003 when 15,000 people, most of them elderly, died.
 Since then a lot of work has been done on protecting the elderly and vulnerable during heatwaves.